General Shaheen Proposes Solutions For Development In Merged Tribal Areas - UrduPoint

 General Shaheen Proposes Solutions For Development In Merged Tribal Areas

-A gathering of intellectuals on Tuesday convened under the Forum for Inquiry, Knowledge, and Review (FIKAR), a think tank project affiliated with the Pakistan Development Foundation, a prominent social organization, involving a concise discussion on the developmental progress in merged tribal areas

-ISLAMABAD, (UrduPoint / Pakistan Point News - 10th Oct, 2023) A gathering of intellectuals on Tuesday convened under the Forum for Inquiry, Knowledge, and Review (FIKAR), a think tank project affiliated with the Pakistan Development Foundation, a prominent social organization, involving a concise discussion on the developmental progress in merged tribal areas.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 11th Oct, 2023) A gathering of intellectuals convened under the Forum for Inquiry, Knowledge, and Review (FIKAR), a think tank project affiliated with the Pakistan Development Foundation, a prominent social organization, involving a concise discussion on the developmental progress in merged tribal areas the other day.

 The gathering had the participation of 15 heads of diverse institutions.
 It was presided over by Lt.
 Gen. Retired Shaheen Mazhar Mahmood, former Corps Commander of Peshawar, and co-hosted by Muhammad Bilal Sethi, Chairman of the Pakistan Development Foundation and Prof. Dr. Qibla Ayaz, Chairman of the Council of Islamic Ideology.